 Humanities will cover Geography, History, Culture and Ethics.

-Music, Computing and Speech and Drama are taught by specialist teachers.
+Music and Computing are taught by specialist teachers.

 Physical Education classes are taught by Sports Coaches.